Dewalt-arch/pimpmyadlab/readme.md

   - Select Menu Option P
     - Script must be run 2 times to fully complete Workstation installation and configuation
-    - HYDRA-DC Domain Controller must already be completed and running to setup this workstation

   - Run 1 - Sets the name of the computer to Punisher, reboots
     - After the reboot, Run script again, Select Menu Option P for Run #2